 Why now

-People are collecting more health signal every year through Apple Health and wearables, but care conversations still often begin with memory and screenshots.
+People are collecting more daily health details every year, but care conversations still often begin with memory and screenshots.

 Investors

-OfRoot turns Apple Health signals, symptoms, recordings, uploads, and notes into a private timeline users can understand and care teams can review.
+OfRoot turns Daily Check-Ins, symptoms, notes, uploads, and optional Health app data into a private timeline users can understand and care teams can review.

 The company starts with a focused consumer wedge and expands toward clinician workflow where the handoff becomes valuable.